 Graduate Assistantships are generally available for all students throughout their four-year training program (students completing predoctoral internship in the 5th year are paid through the internship site).
 Graduate assistantships support students by providing both a full tuition scholarship, and a 9-12 month stipend.
 Graduate assistantships include teaching and research assistantships, and paid clinical externship positions in training sites throughout the area.
 Opportunities exist for undergraduate teaching.

 Applications are due December 1.
 Application deadlines here differ from those posted by the Graduate School.
 Late applications are not accepted.

-The School of Psychology requires the GRE for all graduate applications.
+The School of Psychology is currently not requiring GRE scores for graduate applications.